nikhil-vytla/nikhilvytla.com/pages/posts/maintain-site.md

 - Confirm that code renders work
 - Add custom art simulations (a la plum/dots)
 - write up little blog on OG image generation - perhaps make a tool for it as well!
-- write up a little blog on how I built a link minifier (and other projects - maybe case studies for more serious projects? or i could do multi-part blogs...)
+- write up a little blog on link minifier (and other projects - maybe case studies for more serious projects? or i could do multi-part blogs...)
 - write up smaller blog posts on fundamentals from stats, CS, HDS, potential projects
+- write paper breakdowns, dl, mi fundamentals, learnings from ai/ml in hc
+- aim to write 1/week, if not faster (shorter possibly too)
 - add bookmarks for visualization

 ### Testing code renders